-- This controller is designed only to be used with devices that have limited power and their own thermal cut off protection, such as a thermostat or thermal fuse in case of controller failure.
-Do not use it with a cook top or hot plate. - Do not place any objects on the top of controller surface which is used to vent excess heat during its operation. - When open the cover of a rice cooker or slow cook that has been running for extended period of time, the cover will carry a lot of condensation that can drip to everywhere.
-Avoid drip the water over the controller. - The maximum electric current this controller can handle is 15 ampere.
-For 120 volt ac in US and Canada, this limits the heater power to 1800 watts.
+- This controller is designed only to be used with devices that have limited power and their own thermal cut off protection, such as a thermostat or thermal fuse in case of controller failure. - Do not place any objects on the top of controller surface which is used to vent excess heat during its operation. - When opening the cover of a rice cooker or slow cooker that has been running for extended period of time, the cover will carry a lot of condensation that can drip everywhere.
+Avoid dripping the water over the controller. - The maximum electric current this controller can handle is 12 amperes.
+For 120 volt AC in US and Canada, this limits the heater power to1440 watts.
 In addition, if the heater power is more than 1400 watts, the volume of the pot is also limited to less than 10 gallons (or 38 liters).
-Due to its compact size and the splash proof design for kitchen applications, the controller has a limited ability to dissipate the heat generated by the internal solid state relay during the initial heat up.
+Due to its compact size and the splash proof design for kitchen applications, the controller has a limited ability to dissipate the heat generated by the internal solid state relay during the initial heat up process.
 The initial full power heat up process cannot be more than 90 minutes.
-If you have a pot that is larger 5 gallons (19 litters), please read Appendix 1 "Managing the heat generated by the controller"
+If you have a pot that is larger than 5 gallons (19 litters), please read Appendix 1 "Managing the heat generated by the controller"